 Learning how to quickly distinguish the high-value tasks from those with less value will help you focus on the right things and make much better use of your time.

-If you are not sure how to prioritize your tasks, this post on the Eisenhower Box Method may be of help.
+If you are not sure how to prioritize your tasks, these posts will help:

 3. Get an objective opinion